orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_encrypt.md

-#  HowTo: make a sessionID cookie using Cloudflare workers
+# HowTo: Encrypt and decrypt a message using AES-GCM?

 ## Why: AES-GCM?